 As a designer, you must have surely built a persona for yourself.
 But regardless of how you perceive yourself, I would like to tell you who you all are: A clan of colorful magicians!
 I consider you fortunate by noticing the fact that you have the absolute freedom to play with people’s eyes and minds with your eye-popping creativity.

 Well, our topic for the day is quite similar to your freedom of playing with users’ minds.
 Today, you and I are going to talk about one such concept that’s invisible only when it’s properly undertaken.

 Astounded?!
 It’s nothing but the visual hierarchy.
 Yeah, now you got me, didn’t you?
-Although, this is just the beginning of discussing visual hierarchy.
+Although, this is just the beginning of discussing visual hierarchy in UI/UX.
 We are going to do a thorough analysis of this concept, starting from scratch to the happy ending.
 Let’s initiate!

 What is Visual Hierarchy?

 Visual Hierarchy is nothing but the concept of emphasizing the elements of UI as per their influence on the users, which, in turn, helps them reach a call to action seamlessly.